gcallah/BookReviews/morrison.md

 principle of reference to antiquity.'"

 He then goes on to say "this was 'the Whig[s'] interpretation of history," and cites Butterfield.
-But this is pretty much the opposite of what Butterfield men by "the Whig interpretation of history," which saw History as steady progress forward from a benighted antiquity.
+But this is pretty much the opposite of what Butterfield meant by "the Whig interpretation of history," which saw history as steady progress forward from a benighted antiquity.

 Morrison makes the point that attitudes towards monetary policy resembled religious beliefs.
 Then he makes it again.
 And again.
 And again.
 Words like "dogma," "creed," and "heresy" are littered liberally throughout the text.
-This reader cannot help but feel that Morrison took an interesting contention and belabored it so much that he was tempted to reject it simply because it was being pushed on him so often.
+This reader found that Morrison took an interesting contention and belabored it so much that he was tempted to reject it simply because it was being pushed on him so often.

-For someone so enamored of this religious metaphor, Morrison appears to be remarkably ignorant of religion itself.
+For someone so enamored of this religious metaphor, Morrison appears to be somewhat ignorant of religion itself.
 For instance, he writes, "Because the gold standard was a matter of religious faith, all expected that adherence to it would defy logic and rationality" (37).
 Does Morrison know nothing of the numerous Jewish, Christian, Muslim, Buddhist, Taoist, and Hindu philosophers